enricoros/fotowall/README.markdown

 * Reflections are coming...
 * More Frame types (default, heart, Plasma backgrounds) [David Eccher]
+* DoubleClick on a picture -> set it as background, and vice-versa [Alberto Scarpa]
 * More pretty (plasma icons) and usable (behavior) frame buttons
 * New buttons: "Raise to Front" [Superstoned], "Delete"
 * Pictures stay on-screen